elfmaster/shiva_blogposts/shiva_introduction.md

 ### Pacman patch1: Modify the number of starting lives from 3 to 31337.

 A quick glance with `objdump` will show that the `lives` variables lives within the data segment of the pacman executable and is already initialized to the value 3.
+It is a 4 byte int.

 #### Illustration 1.20: objdump -D pacman